 8 Steps To Start A Popular Online Magazine

 1. Niche Down To Choose A Topic

-Research about your audience interests, figure out what they like, dislike, what topics keep them focused and what topics they run away from.
+Research your audience’s interests, figure out what they like, and dislike, what topics keep them focused, and what topics they run away from.

 You also need to find out how big your market is.
 If there aren’t many people interested in topics that you feel are interesting for your magazine, your earnings will also be below.